hr-it-solutions/DD_imgcopyresized/README.md

 There´s also a demo available.

- To test that demo on you php environment. open /demo/index.php on you editor and jump to Line 33
+ To test that demo on you php environment. open /demo/index.php on you editor and jump to line 33

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->